evoth/sequent/editor/README.md

   - Modals (pressing enter should submit, escape should cancel)
   - Sequence tabs
   - Navigation between panes?
+  - Dropdown compliance
 - ARIA attributes on things like dropdowns
 - Use correct HTML elements instead of just divs within divs within divs within...
 - Fix weird white flash in sequence tabs area on refresh
 - Investigate using margins instead of absolute positioning in cases where it's feasible
 - Figure out mess of binding and be intentional with indices in each blocks
-  - Get rid of updateIndex
+  - Get rid of updateIndex?
-- Prevent autosave from lagging drag and drop (it autosaves when creating the layer)
-- Also maybe try to make the database not lag the whole app
 - Weird cases to handle later
   - Duration changes (automatically move component to new layer if overlap?)
     - Sequence can change length whenever one of its components are modified, moved, removed, added, etc.